cbor-wg/array-tags/draft-ietf-cbor-array-tags.md

 byte string in bytes: `bytelength >> (f + ll)`.

 For the uint8/sint8 values, the endianness is redundant.
-Only the big endian variant is used.
+Only the tag for the big endian variant is used and assigned as such.
 The Tag that would signify the little endian variant of sint8 MUST NOT be used, its tag number is marked as reserved.
 As a special case, the Tag that would signify the little